-Another reason why protein powders cause stomach pain is food additives.
-Most protein powders are full of them.
-Although food additives are not necessarily bad for you in small quantities, they can add up quickly, especially if you drink a protein shake every day.
-At higher quantities, food additives can cause nasty side effects.
+Most protein powders are full of food additives.
+Although they are not necessarily bad for you in small quantities, food additives can add up quickly, especially if you drink a protein shake every day.
+At higher quantities, food additives can cause gastrointestinal (GI) side effects.

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors*, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider.